For the SFCP education means:

 Our method involves:

-Dr Rene Saran has carried out a number of Socratic dialogues with school children on topics such as ‘Is bullying a fact of life?’
-She is joint editor of Enquiring Minds – Socratic Dialogue in Education, which discusses how the Socratic Method provides opportunities for educators to:
+With the support and co-operation of Tamsyn Imison, Dr Rene Saran carried out a number of Socratic dialogues with school children on topics such as ‘Is bullying a fact of life?’
+Saran is joint editor (together with Barbara Neisser) of Enquiring Minds – Socratic Dialogue in Education, which discusses how the Socratic Method provides opportunities for educators to:

 – foster rational critical thinking skills